blaizard/bzd/cc/bzd/core/async/README.md

 ```

 The value is directly returned from the coroutine, any error is propagate to the caller of this coroutine.
 This piece of code
-is equivalent to the follwing:
+is equivalent to the following:

 ```c++
 auto result = co_await myFunc();